Ajayjam97/DotNet/README.md

 <summary>1.
 Understand System's requirements.</summary>
 <br>
   Understand the requirements and goal of the application.
+  Business Flows (Login, Store data, Create Data)
 </details>

 <details>
 <summary>2.
 Understand Non-Functional requirements.</summary>
 <br>
-  Define technical & service level attributes.(# of Users, Loads, Volume, Performance) Techincal requirements are not always known to the client or business & its your job to help them formulate these requirements.
+  Define technical & service level attributes.(# of Users, Loads, Volume, Performance, Concurrent Users, SLA etc.)
+  Techincal requirements are not always known to the client or business & its your job to help them formulate these requirements.
 </details>